lab1092/blender-manual_ja/manual/lighting/lamps.rst

    Visual height and shadow markers of two points lamps.
 Ray Shadow is enabled on the left lamp.

-You can add new lamps to a scene using the :guilabel:`Add` menu in the top header, or with (:menuselection:`[Shift][A] --> Add --> Lamp`).
+You can add new lamps to a scene using the *Add* menu in the top header, or with (:menuselection:`[Shift][A] --> Add --> Lamp`).

 Once added, a lamp's position is indicated in the 3D View by a solid dot in a circle, but most